 Final Thoughts On Elementor vs Beaver Builder

 Elementor and Beaver Builder are two page builders that are both at the top of their game.
-That’s a big part of why we’ve built Starter Templates using both Elementor and Beaver Builder.
+That’s a big part of why we’ve built website templates using both Elementor and Beaver Builder.

 We’ve also gone out of our way to ensure that the Astra theme integrates perfectly with both page builders when it comes to page-level controls and theme building.